 Gender-based harassment, including sexual harassment, is considered a form of discrimination under Title IX.
 The Education Amendments of 1972 prohibit discrimination on the basis of gender at educational institutions that receive federal funding.
-Title IX is in some ways analogous to Title VII of the Civil Rights Act that prohibits employment discrimination on the basis race, color, religion, sex, and national origin.
+Title IX is in some ways analogous to Title VII of the Civil Rights Act which prohibits employment discrimination on the basis of race, color, religion, sex, and national origin.

 Title VII prohibits sexual harassment in places of employment.
-Title IX has broader implications, protecting not just employees but also students, visitors, and any other participants in the University's programs

-However, the most recent emphasis has been on sexual violence prevention and training.
+Title IX has broader implications, protecting not just employees but also students, visitors, and any other participants in the University's programs however, the most recent emphasis has been on sexual violence prevention and training.
 As a result, universities are making efforts to inform members of their communities about the provisions of Title VII and Title IX and to fulfill the mandates of these important pieces of legislation.
 Many University employees who work with students have federally mandated responsibilities for reporting possible incidents.
-All SE Employees have been designated as a responsible employee and as a result are expected to take mandatory annual training on Title VII and Title IX.
-We thank you for your commitment in assisting the University maintaining adherence to these federal compliance mandates and keeping our campus safe.
+All SE employees have been designated as minatory reporters of discrimination, harassment, and retaliation relating to any protected class status, and as a result, are required to complete online training upon hire on Title VII and Title IX as directed by Human Resources.
+We thank you for your commitment to assisting the University in maintaining adherence to these federal compliance mandates and keeping our campus safe.